 Any sanctions imposed are recorded in the student's disciplinary file, and, where appropriate, also noted in permanent educational records.
-Information regarding probations, suspensions and non-academic dismissal are readily available to RUSM officials as needed to assure administrative compliance with those sanctions.
+Information regarding probations, suspensions and non-academic dismissals are readily available to RUSM officials as needed to assure administrative compliance with those sanctions.

 In the event a student withdraws or is dismissed prior to the disposition of a disciplinary action, documentation of a pending disciplinary case without final determination will be included as part of the student's educational record.
+Should the student return, the disciplinary review would proceed accordingly.